-This submission contains the MATLAB code for the technical article "Creating Specialized Charts with MATLAB Object-Oriented Programming".
+This toolbox contains the MATLAB code for the technical article "Creating Specialized Charts with MATLAB Object-Oriented Programming".
 These examples were developed by Ken Deeley, David Sampson, Michele Facchinelli, Davide Fantin and Bruno Rodriguez Esteban at MathWorks.
 This File Exchange entry contains all code and examples used in the article.

 A chart provides a task-specific application programming interface (API) for creating custom visualizations.
 Designing and implementing a chart not only provides a convenient API for end users, but simultaneously removes the need for the user to manipulate low-level graphics objects.

 The code comprises several examples of custom MATLAB charts, together with a catalog app for browsing the available charts.
-Install and run the app to launch the chart catalog.

 You can inspect the source code used for each chart, explore the features and functionality of each chart, and run Live Script examples demonstrating the use of each chart.
 The app features several diverse examples of custom charts, together with documentation and resources to help you get started with developing your own charts.

 Ken Deeley (2020).
 Creating Specialized Charts with MATLAB OOP (https://www.mathworks.com/matlabcentral/fileexchange/65857-creating-specialized-charts-with-matlab-oop), MATLAB Central File Exchange.
 Retrieved .

 Many thanks for taking the time to provide feedback.
 We have seen this issue before with charts developed by our colleagues.
 The problem is that if the axes' HandleVisibility property is set to "off", then interactive use of the axes' Toolbar is disabled.

 ax = axes("HandleVisibility", "off"); % Interactive toolbar use is disabled

 ax.HandleVisibility = "on"; % Toolbar use is now available